Why do I make soap?

 Preservatives and Emulsifiers

-Preservatives are generally viewed as bad ingredients.
+Preservatives are often viewed as bad ingredients.
 But not all preservatives are bad and some products require preservatives for safety reasons.
 I have selected Geogard ECT.
 It is compliant with ECOCERT and COSMOS, and is accepted by the NPA.

 What about Lye?